Aegis Ballistic Missile Defense System

-The Aegis ballistic missile defense system (Aegis BMD or ABMD), also known as Sea-Based Midcourse, is a Missile Defense Agency program under the United States Department of Defense developed to provide missile defense against short and intermediate-range ballistic missiles.
+The Aegis ballistic missile defense system (Aegis BMD or ABMD), also known as Sea-Based Midcourse, is a Missile Defense Agency program under the United States Department of Defense developed to provide missile defense against short- and intermediate-range ballistic missiles.
 The program is part of the United States national missile defense strategy and European NATO missile defense system.

-Aegis BMD is an expansion of the Aegis combat system deployed on warships, designed to intercept ballistic missiles in mid-course phase (i.e., after the rocket burn has completed but prior to reentry into the atmosphere).
+Aegis BMD is an expansion of the Aegis Combat System deployed on warships, designed to intercept ballistic missiles in mid-course phase (i.e., after the rocket burn has completed but prior to reentry into the atmosphere).
 Aegis BMD-equipped vessels can engage potential threats using the Standard Missile 3 mid-course interceptors and the Standard Missile 2 and Standard Missile 6 terminal-phase interceptors.
+As of 2025, there are two Aegis Ashore sites in Romania since 2016 and Poland since 2024, each holds 24 SM-3 missiles.

+In 2008, Aegis BMD was tested as an anti-satellite weapon, destroying satellite USA-193 at an altitude of 144 nmi, codenamed Operation Burnt Frost.